Style Transfer

 1.4.3.
 Total Variation Loss

 Optimization may introduce high-frequency noise in $I_g$.
-This is mitigated by total variation loss, which encourages spatial smoothness:
+This is mitigated by the total variation (TV) loss, which encourages spatial smoothness by penalizing large intensity differences between neighboring pixels:

 $$ \mathcal{L}_{\text{TV}}(I_g) = \sum_{i,j} \; \lvert I_g[i,j+1] - I_g[i,j] \rvert + \lvert I_g[i+1,j] - I_g[i,j]\rvert $$